Axial vector current anomaly problem without regularization in Dyson scheme: Introduction

 We have pointed out that, in four-dimension Minkowski space-time, in which all present basic physical QFT's are defined, there exists the 'original definition of the integral' \cite{Li:2017hnv}, {\it at least when only considering the S-matrix theory}.
 This was provided in Dyson's original paper \cite{Dyson:1949ha} for S matrix calculation in momentum space, hence in the following referred as 'Dyson scheme'.
 It also had been introduced in many QFT text books (see, e.g., \cite{lurie}), but later was ignored, especially after the D.Reg. emerged and dictated most of the practical calculations.
 This original definition is not dependent on the regularization and is of no ambiguity in any of the Feynman diagrams.
 Starting from this definition, one can explore ways to do the calculations, e.g., those divergences of high degree to be cancelled, and the proper finite or to the most logarithmically divergent results are obtained.
 Then, the setting of the independent integral momenta is free from change by shift.
 The definition based on the Dyson paper is very simple, just as the following when writing down the propagators and vertices for a Feynman diagram in momentum space: Any propagator with momentum $q$ has an extra $[\int \frac{d^4 q}{(2\pi)^4}]$ 'operator', i.e., should this integration on $q$ to be done in the calculation of the Feynman diagram; any vertex has an extra factor $(2\pi)^4 \delta (\sum_i q_i)$ (with $q_i$, each momentum of all the propagators attaching to the vertex, incoming).
 The latter is just the momentum-energy conservation of each vertex.
 This means not to integrate the Dirac $\delta$ function of each vertex at the beginning.
 Such a simple essence implies that calculation for S-matrix in QFT DOES NOT have the ambiguity of integral momentum assigning from the starting point.
 The delta functions are to be integrated only when irrelevant from introducing shift of any momentum in the integrand (or shift allowed for logarithmic divergency or finite).

 This essence can be better understood by recalling the Feynman propagator in coordinate space expressed by the momentum integration, which is well defined and only singular on light cone (see, e.g., \cite{bogoliubov}).
-In the definition, the exponential factor $e^{i k x}$ is very important.
-It is by integrating the space-time variable in the exponential which is inherent in the calculation of the S-matrix, that one gets the momentum-energy conservation $\delta$ function corresponding to each vertex \cite{Dyson:1949ha}.
+In the definition, the exponential factor $e^{i k^\mu (x_\mu-y_\mu)}$ is very important.
+It is by integrating the space-time variable in the exponential which is inherent in the calculation of the S-matrix, that one gets the momentum-energy conservation $\delta$ function corresponding to each vertex \cite{Dyson:1949ha} (reflecting the relation of the momentum-energy conservation and space-time displacement invariance).
 At the same time, the integration on the momentum is retained, and we get the 'Feynman Rules' in momentum space as partially mentioned in the above paragraph.
-Naturally, the original integral variables, i.e., the momenta which are originated from the definition of each of the propagators, are the 'original' integral momenta for each certain single diagram.
+Naturally, the original integral variables, i.e., the momenta which are originated from the expression of each of the propagators in momentum space, are the 'original' integral momenta for each certain single diagram.
 Only that these momenta are now related and restricted to each other by the corresponding $\delta$ functions from the vertices, and this relation is the most important relation in the following calculation, as we will show.
 This also, in the amplitude, determines the functional form of each of the factors coming from the propagators.